josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Provide service test doubles

-A *component-under-test* doesn't have to be injected with real services.
+A *component-under-test* does not have to be injected with real services.
 In fact, it is usually better if they are test doubles \(stubs, fakes, spies, or mocks\).
 The purpose of the spec is to test the component, not the service, and real services can be trouble.